 A non-skid rug pad is great for areas that aren't going to be weighed down heavily with furniture.
 I tend to use non-skid rug pads for runners, kitchen rugs, and any room that doesn't have heavy furniture weighing down the rug.

-I tend to like to save money and buy felt rug pads for the living room and bedrooms.
-These rooms just need a rug pad to make the rug softer and don’t need a rug pad that has non-skid additives because these rooms have large pieces of furniture sitting on the rug pad.
+I like to save money and buy felt rug pads for the living room and bedrooms.
+These rooms just need a rug pad to make the rug softer and don't need a rug pad that has non-skid pads because the rooms have large pieces of furniture sitting on the rug pad.
 The heavy pieces of furniture keep the rug from sliding and negates the need for any type of non slip rug padding.